 Want to do more research on upgrading your Rails app?
 Here are some helpful resources.

 Editors Note: This post was originally published on April 4, 2016.
 It has been revamped and updated for accuracy and comprehensiveness and to include details about Ruby on Rails version 5.x.

 Considering an upgrade to Rails 5?
 We can help.

 Whether you're looking for an audit to spot potential challenges, a guiding hand through the process, or just want to get this upgrade off your to-do list, we have the experience and knowledge to help you out.
+We'd love to break down our Ruby on Rails upgrade service.
 Click below to find out more and schedule a call to discuss your Rails upgrade.